JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/fastapi-aws-kubernetes/kubernetes_deploy/index.md

 technologies: [fastapi, kubernetes, aws]
 topics: [python]
 author: mm
-subtitle: Writing K8s manifests & deploying in minikube
+subtitle: Writing K8s manifests & deploying in minikube.
 thumbnail: thumbnail.png
 longVideo:
   poster: poster_long.png
   url: https://www.youtube.com/watch?v=WC4e3Yq8k8A
 ---

-Hello everyone !
-Welcome to PyCharm FastAPI Tutorial Series.
+Hello everyone!
+Welcome to the PyCharm FastAPI Tutorial Series.

 In this tutorial we will be focusing on deploying our application in [Kubernetes](https://kubernetes.io/).
 It is an open-source container-orchestration system for automating computer application deployment, scaling, and management.
 It was originally designed by [Google](https://about.google/) and is now